thorchain/asgardex-electron/README.md

 ## Contributing

 Everyone is welcome to contribute.
-Check [open issues](https://github.com/thorchain/asgardex-electron/issues) or create a new one to start your work and open a PR.
+Check [open issues](https://github.com/thorchain/asgardex-electron/issues) or create a new one to start your work with and open a PR afterwards.
 Newcomers might want to check issues labeled as [good first issues](https://github.com/thorchain/asgardex-electron/labels/good%20first%20issue).

 ## Bug Reports